 ICAO Statistics Programme

-The Air Transport Monthly Monitor has been enhanced for internal and external users and is published on the ICAO website each month.
-It provides snapshots and analyses of aviation passenger and freight indicators at a regional or global level.
+The Air Transport Monthly Monitor has been enhanced for internal and external users and is posted every month on the ICAO website.
+It provides snapshots and analyses of aviation passenger and freight indicators at the regional and global levels.

 ICAO Statistical Online Platform

 The statistical online platform, ICAO DATA+ was re-engineered to enhance the data’s dissemination process.
 The new ICAO DATA+ web-platform was enhanced with visual analytical functions, allowing users to quickly see trends, differences and similarities between data selections and to make competitive benchmarking analyses.
 Use of this web-platform has reduced the cost of distribution.

 The statistical online platform was presented at several international events, such as statistical workshops, symposiums and other air transport events.
 Six modules of the user-friendly ICAO DATA+ are available and new tools were developed to facilitate capacity-building, planning and implementation activities as part of the No Country Left Behind (NCLB) initiative.
 The tools were demonstrated during the IWAF (ICAO World Aviation Forum) in November.

 Relevant provisions of the “Consolidated Statement of Continuing ICAO Policies in the Air Transport Field”, adopted by the 38th Session of the Assembly (A38-14), called on the Council to develop a single long-term forecast from which customized or more detailed forecasts can be produced for various purposes, such as safety, air navigation system planning, aviation system block upgrade (ASBU) and environmental analysis.

 Further to this request by the governing bodies to harmonize traffic data, the Secretariat worked in collaboration with Member States and CAEP to generate a harmonized data set that was used for the generation of traffic forecasts.